Factbox: Republicans vying to take on Obama in 2012

-Republican U.S. presidential hopefuls meet at Oakland University in Rochester, Michigan, on Wednesday for another debate in their race for their party's nomination to challenge President Barack Obama in 2012.
+Republican U.S. presidential contenders meet at Wofford College in Spartanburg, South Carolina on Saturday for another debate in the race for their party's nomination to challenge President Barack Obama in 2012.

 Here is a look at the candidates: